ssbc/ssb-blobs/README.md

 a permanent cryptographic record of that blob.

-However, this alone would mean that to upload a blob, someone else needs to request it from you, which requries both peers to be online at the same time.
+However, this alone would mean that to upload a blob, someone else needs to request it from you, which requires both peers to be online at the same time.

 To address this, we have a `push` method. "pushing" a blob,